aws-samples/support-insights-with-amazon-q/src/support_collector/README.md

     The script will prompt you for the following inputs:

-    - Enter the OU IDs separated by commas (e.g., `o-xxxxxxxxxx, o-xxxxxxxxxx`): this will deploy a stack in each of the selected OU
+    - Enter the OU IDs separated by commas (e.g., `ou-xxxxxxxxxx, ou-xxxxxxxxxx`): this will deploy a stack in each of the selected OU
     - Enter the data collection S3 bucket name (here in the management account)
-    - Enter the resource S3 bucket name that will contain the Lambda package (here in the management account)

 5. The script will perform the following tasks:

-   - Install dependencies and create a deployment package for the AWS Lambda functions.
    - Create a CloudFormation StackSet to deploy necessary resources (IAM roles, Lambda functions, etc.) in member accounts.
    - Set up an Amazon EventBridge scheduler to periodically trigger the AWS Lambda function.
    - Generate a JSON file for the bucket policy that you can use to update the Data Collector S3 Bucket (in file `output_bucket_policy.json`)